-And travelers’ enthusiasm for national parks continued this spring.
-Scott Gediman, Yosemite's public affairs officer, told AARP: “We're definitely seeing pent-up demand here.”
-Dana Soehn, public affairs officer for Smoky Mountains National Park, says it received 900,000 visitors in March 2021.
-That was “far more than normal” — March usually averages about 680,000 visits — “and more characteristic of summer visitation,” she adds.
+Scott Gediman, Yosemite’s public affairs officer, told AARP: “We’re definitely seeing pent-up demand here.”
+Smoky Mountains National Park set an all-time record in April 2021, with nearly 1.2 million visitors.
+Dana Soehn, the park’s public affairs officer, says spring numbers have been “far more than normal” — April usually averages about 800,000 visits — “and more characteristic of summer visitation.”

-Parks such as Yosemite and Rocky Mountains are requiring reservations just to enter this summer, while Glacier National Park's passes for driving the famed Going to the Sun Road sold out in minutes for the entire month of June.
+To manage this crush, many parks across the country are instituting entry limits.
+Some, including Yosemite and Rocky Mountains are requiring reservations just to enter this summer.
+Glacier National Park’s passes for driving the famed Going to the Sun Road sold out in minutes for the entire month of June.
+Yosemite’s day-visit permits are currently unavailable until August, and many of its campgrounds are booked through summer (though additional opportunities for both are being added).

 Despite this surge in demand, travelers can still find ways to enjoy the nature, the beauty and, yes, even the solitude of national parks this summer.
 Read on for some keys to making your 2021 experience a good one.